yu-jeffy/ink-jet/application.md

 At this point in time, current LLMs provide limited assistance due to the scarcity of Rust and specifically ink! code in their training data, and we aim to bridge this gap through our approach.

 To the best of our knowledge, there are no existing projects that are similar at this time.
+In sole terms of in-browser ink!
+IDE's we identify the [ink! playground](https://github.com/paritytech/ink-playground) project, however we note that the deployment is not live.

 ## Team :busts_in_silhouette: